Rainbow roll

 Rainbow roll is a type of uramaki sushi roll filled with cucumber, avocado and crab stick.
 It is prepared with multiple types of fish, most commonly tuna, salmon, white fish, yellowtail, snapper, and eel.
 Rainbow roll is quite similar to the California roll, with the addition of tuna, salmon and avocado.
 Other variants include slices of mango next to avocado, or uses of imitation crab meat, fried shrimp tempura, and other seafood.

 The name of the roll refers to the colourful pattern of raw fish and fruits across its top that resembles a rainbow.

 It is also known as Geisha roll, dragon roll, or fish roll.

 History

-The rainbow roll is considered as the next step of sushi introduction into the United States culinary culture after the California roll, the first roll with nori seaweed leaf hidden inside rice.
+The rainbow roll was introduced into United States culinary culture after the California roll, the first roll with nori seaweed leaf hidden inside rice.
 While the California roll uses no raw fish at all, the rainbow roll takes it one step further by adding raw tuna, salmon, shrimp, and white fish.